Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 These bold statements can seem intimidating to a boss, but these boundaries must be set if we wish to take back control of our profession.

-Financial or material boundaries concern your belongings and money.
-Loaning people money or items that do not get returned in their proper condition is a serious boundary violation and relationship killer.
 Before lending anything to anyone, consider their history.
 If someone has a mile-long track record of not paying back money or returning items such as clothing or books, perhaps it is time to kick that person off your gravy train.
-Consider language such as, “I want this returned in the same condition,” “last time I loaned you money, you did not pay me back.
-I am no longer available for loans.”3

 Intellectual boundaries refer to having the right to your thoughts and opinions without being criticized or belittled.
 As part of this boundary, it is our responsibility to be mindful of when and where to express certain opinions and thoughts appropriately.
 Intellectual boundaries are often violated by parents in divorced relationships when bad-mouthing or revealing secrets of the other parent to the children.3 This causes ongoing harm to the children as they should not be privy to adult affairs.

 A friend recently told me about an incident where another friend called her inappropriate names after a heated discussion about politics.
-Not giving someone freedom to their opinion and resorting to personal attacks and name-calling is intellectual boundary warfare and, unfortunately, ended that relationship.
-Some ways to maintain intellectual boundaries are:
+Not giving someone the freedom to their opinion and resorting to personal attacks and name-calling is intellectual boundary warfare and, unfortunately, ends that relationship.

 • “I will no longer discuss this topic with you if you continue to call me names.”